What is Babesiosis?

 Can Babesiosis be prevented?

 Yes.
 People can take steps to prevent babesiosis and other tickborne infections.
-See the Tick Prevention and Control information under RESOURCES in the right-hand column.
+Learn more about Tick Prevention and Control information.

 No vaccine is available to protect people against babesiosis.